 Awareness and Events

 During Welcome Week, LGBTQ+ Programs, along with Pride Alliance and Grad PRISM, host a number of events and social opportunities for members of the queer community and their allies.
-Click the link to find more information about planned events!
+For more information on specific LGBTQ+ Welcome Week events, please visit Welcome Week.
+For more information on the full schedule of events for Welcome Week, please visit NDSU Welcome Week.

 Discourse about and within the LGBTQ+ community is tainted by homonormativity which privileges single-gender static sexual orientations as the norm.
 Bisexual, pansexual, sexually fluid, and queer persons find their experiences and identities erased because of this (called bi-invisibility).
 In an attempt to counteract this LGBTQ+ Programs celebrates Bi-Visibility on Sept.
 23, 2019.
-Contact firstname.lastname@example.org for more information.
+For more information, please contact Emma Marshall email@example.com.

 LGBTQ+ History Month

 Each October, NDSU celebrates LGBTQ+ History Month with a great deal pf pride.
 Events will be held throughout the month to bring awareness of, education about, and celebration for the LGBTQ+ community.
 Information about the time and locations of the events will be posted here.
-If you, or your organization, are interested in contributing an event to LGBTQ+ History Monoth, please contact Dr. Kevin Stockbridge at email@example.com.
+If you or your organization, are interested in contributing an event to LGBTQ+ History Month, please contact Creighton Brown at firstname.lastname@example.org.

 Trans Day of Remembrance